apache/fluo/README.md

 <!--
+  Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
+See the NOTICE file distributed with this work for additional information regarding copyright ownership.
-  Licensed under the Apache License, Version 2.0 (the "License");
-  you may not use this file except in compliance with the License.
+  The ASF licenses this file to You under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

       http://www.apache.org/licenses/LICENSE-2.0